-3. Time Out wherein:

-a. the individual is moved away from the location where positive reinforcement is available, but remains in the same area and in view; or

-b. the material, activity or event providing positive reinforcement is removed for a given period; or

-c. the individual is placed in a room alone for brief periods of time, in no case more than 15 minutes, provided that the door of the room is open and that staff are present at or near the door of the room to monitor the individual's behavior while in the room; or

-d. the individual is placed in a room with the door closed, with staff present in the room, for brief periods of time, in no case more than 15 minutes.

-(c) Level II Interventions.
-The following shall be deemed Level II Interventions for purposes of 115 CMR 5.14, provided that no such Level II Interventions may be used except in accordance with the applicable standards and procedures set forth in 115 CMR 5.14(4):

-1. All Positive Reinforcement Programs, Aversive Interventions and Deprivation Procedures otherwise classified as Level I where the procedure must be physically enforced to overcome the individual's active resistance.

-5.14: continued

-2. Time Out wherein an individual is placed in a room alone with the door closed (but not locked) for brief periods of time, in no case more than 15 minutes; provided that staff are present at or near the door of the room to monitor the individual's behavior in the room.
+5.14A Level III Interventions.

+This section shall apply only to Level III interventions permitted pursuant to 5.14A (4)(b)4.
+Level III interventions are allowed under this Section, subject to the provisions herein.
+Providers utilizing Level III Interventions must comply with all other requirements of 115 CMR 5.00 including 115 CMR 5.11, Crisis Prevention, Response, and Restrictive Procedures, and 115 CMR 5.14, Positive Behavior Supports, with the exception of 115 CMR 5.14 (16)(a) and (b).
+Notwithstanding any provision herein, nothing in this section is intended to contravene the obligations of the parties set forth in the Settlement Agreement in Behavior Research, Inst. v.
+Mary Kay Leonard, Civ.
+Action No. 86-0018-GI (Rotenberg, J.) (Bristol County Probate Court) (filed Dec.
+12, 1986), subject to any changes in said order or in applicable law.

-(d) Level III Interventions.
-The following shall be deemed Level III Interventions for purposes of 115 CMR 5.14, provided that no such Level III Intervention may be used except in accordance with the standards and procedures set forth in 115 CMR 5.14(4), including without limitation the special certification requirement of 115 CMR 5.14(4)(f) and the general requirement of 115 CMR 5.14(4)(b) that a determination be made that the predictable risks, as weighed against the benefits of the procedure, would not pose an unreasonable degree of intrusion, restriction of movement, physical harm or psychological harm:
+The following shall be deemed Level III Interventions for purposes of 115 CMR 5.14A, provided that no such Level III Intervention may be used except in accordance with the standards and procedures set forth in 115 CMR 5.14A(4), including without limitation the special certification requirement of 115 CMR 5.14A(4)(f) and the general requirement of 115 CMR 5.14A(4)(b) that a determination be made that the predictable risks, as weighed against the benefits of the procedure, would not pose an unreasonable degree of intrusion, restriction of movement, physical harm or psychological harm:

-1. Any Intervention which involves the contingent application of physical contact aversive stimuli such as spanking, slapping, hitting or contingent skin shock.
+(a.)
+Any Intervention which involves the contingent application of physical contact aversive stimuli such as spanking, slapping, hitting or contingent skin shock.

-2. Time Out wherein an individual is placed in a room alone for a period of time exceeding 15 minutes.
+(b.)
+Time Out wherein an individual is placed in a room alone for a period of time exceeding 15 minutes.

-3. Any Intervention not listed in 115 CMR 5.14 as a Level I or Level II Intervention which is highly intrusive and/or highly restrictive of freedom of movement.
+(c.)
+Any Intervention not listed in 115 CMR 5.14A, which is highly intrusive and/or highly restrictive of freedom of movement.

-4. Any Intervention which alone, in combination with other Interventions, or as a result of multiple applications of the same Intervention poses a significant risk of physical or psychological harm to the individual.
+(d.)
+Any Intervention which alone, in combination with other Interventions, or as a result of multiple applications of the same Intervention poses a significant risk of physical or psychological harm to the individual.

-(e) Advisory Opinions.
-Any person may request the Commissioner or designee to provide an advisory opinion regarding the proper classification of particular Interventions by Level for Interventions not set forth in 115 CMR 5.14, or for clarification of proper classification by Level in a particular instance involving a specific individual.
+(3) Advisory Opinions.
+Any person may request the Commissioner or designee to provide an advisory opinion regarding the proper classification of particular Interventions by Level for Interventions not set forth in 115 CMR 5.14A, or for clarification of proper classification by Level in a particular instance involving a specific individual.

-1. Upon receipt of any such request, the Commissioner or designee shall refer the request to the Advisory Panel.
+(a.)
+Upon receipt of any such request, the Commissioner or designee shall refer the request to the Advisory Panel.

-2. The Commissioner or designee shall facilitate the Advisory Panel's review of the request and shall seek to obtain such additional information regarding the request as the Advisory Panel shall deem necessary.
+(b.)
+The Commissioner or designee shall facilitate the Advisory Panel's review of the request and shall seek to obtain such additional information regarding the request as the Advisory Panel shall deem necessary.